 - What do you know about maps?

-- Anna: Maps help us find our way back home from far away places.
+- Smarty: Maps help us find our way back home from far away places.
 Dora has a talking map, and papa has a talking map too in his car!

 - Me: And what do you know about globes?

-- Anna: Globes are maps too.
+- Smarty: Globes are maps too.
 They show where Santa Claus lives.

 - Me: Huh?

-- Anna: Yes!
+- Smarty: Yes!
 In Barney movie Hannah had a snow globe, and it had a Santa Claus house inside!

 I have no intention to spend forever on maps, but we will be referring to them often as we “travel” around our Planet Earth.
 I have a rough plan for my geography track, but I don’t want to publish it, because I don’t want to put a pressure on myself to deliver on it.
 I will share our journey with you as we travel around, and I will be linking to Geography Exchange at Children Grow Children Explore Children Learn.